parkero2/spyglass-moderation-tool/README.md

 5) Add a logging channel for the mock client (delivery bot) to log voice channel interactions.
 6) In your command/terminal window, run `node .` to begin running the bot

+## Upcoming changes
+- Discord configuration editor (toggle features)
+- Voice channel audio logging
+- **possible** deleted messages from the spy server may be crossed out (messages older than 2 weeks probably won't be applicable)

 A huge thanks to [@GalaxyFlight](https://github.com/galaxyflight) for helping out with this.

 If you find a bug, feel free to report it in the [issues](https://github.com/parkero2/spyglass/issues) tab.